YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 **Total hours to complete the project**: 106 hours and 50 minutes (tracked via Google Calendar).

-**Features to add from other people project Ideas** : similar movies on single movie page, mouse hover to show total people vote. if html page not exist redirect to error 404 page actors real name and acting name one below another
+**Features to add from other people project Ideas** : similar movies on single movie page. mouse hover to show total people vote. if html page not exist redirect to error 404 page. actors real name and acting name one below another.
+Add option to order a movie ticket. if user reached max page allow me to get previous page.